bh90210/dron8s/README.md

 _For more information see Drone's [Go Plugin Documentation](https://docs.drone.io/plugins/tutorials/golang/)._

-### CI

-Upon opening a PR an image of the code is build.
-You can find it on [docker hub](https://hub.docker.com/repository/docker/bh90210/dron8s/general).

-Use it with your pipelines: `bh90210/dron8s:dev`

 # Contributing

 Any code improvements, updates, documentation spelling corrections etc are _always_ very welcome.